 d.
 Articles are typed in the size of 1.5 spaces using quarto paper (A4) with the width of the margins (margin) is 3 cm for the left, while the top, bottom and right are 2.0 cm and fonts Times New Roman size 12.

 e.
-If the article is written in Indonesian, the abstract should be typed in Indonesian and English.
-Meanwhile, if the article is written in English, the abstract should be typed in English only.
+The abstract should be typed in Indonesian and English.
 This abstract section should be typed in Italic font and font size of 12 pt single spacing.
 The abstract number of words of 150-200.
 The single spacing should be used between the lines in this abstract.
 Abstract both of English and Bahasa must be completed with 3-5 keywords.

 f.
 Special for the article section, please use left margin of 3 cm, the top, right and bottom margins of 2 cm.
 The 1.5 spacing should be used between the lines in this article.